Evyweb/ioctopus/README.md

 container.bind(DI.CLASS_WITH_DEPENDENCIES).toClass(MyServiceClass, [DI.DEP1, DI.DEP2]);
 ```

-- But if you prefer, you can also use a dependency object
+But if you prefer, you can also use a dependency object:
 ```typescript

 interface Dependencies {